camc8/RetroUI/README.md

 ## Contributing

 If you would like to add to this product, please submit a pull request.
-Make sure your added components use Typescript and Tailwind.
+Make sure your added components use Typescript and Tailwind, and inline SVG or Base64 icons if necessary.